When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Kodak

 George Eastman started Kodak in the 1880s.
-He designed a small box camera with one lens but it lacked focusing adjustments.
+He designed a small box camera with one lens but lacked focusing adjustments.

 It came with a roll of film that he could rewind and produce 100 exposures from a dark room.
-This advancement enabled the public to purchase the film, capture its images, and present them to the store for development.
+This advancement enabled the public to purchase the movie, capture its images, and present them to the store for development.

 Dry Plates